informatics-isi-edu/deriva-docs/docs-src/_build/html/_sources/platform.md.txt

 ### IOBoxD

-IOBoxd is the "messenger service" of DERIVA and communicates between a DERIVA framework and external data sources.
+IOBoxd is the "messenger service" of DERIVA and communicates between a DERIVA deployment and external data sources.

 * Supports diverse sources
 * Extract, Transform and Load (ETL) operations